Develop specialization for the healthcare field.

 Depending on your goals, choose from a 2 year or 3 year program.

-Each concentration allows you to delve deep into a key area of child development.
-You’ll build a toolkit of new skills to help you thrive in this demanding field.
+Each concentration course allows you to delve deep into a key area of child development.
+You’ll build a toolkit of new skills to help you thrive in this demanding field as a certified Child Life specialist.

 FINANCIAL SUPPORT & SCHOLARSHIP OPTIONS